meeheer123/BNS-Saral/README.md

    python manage.py runserver
    ```

-## Deployment

-To deploy the project, make sure you have a `Procfile` set up for your deployment environment.
-Example content for `Procfile`:

-    ``plaintext     web: gunicorn src.wsgi     ``

-This setup assumes you are using Gunicorn for deployment.
-Adjust accordingly for your specific environment.

 ## Usage

 Once the server is running, open your web browser and navigate to `http://127.0.0.1:8000` to access the application.